 (2) "Traditional response" means a PCSA's response to a report of child abuse or neglect that encourages engagement of the family in a comprehensive evaluation of the child's current and future safety needs and a fact-finding process to determine whether child abuse or neglect occurred and the circumstances surrounding the alleged harm or risk of harm.

 (3) "Alternative response" means the PCSA's response to a report of child abuse or neglect that engages the family in a comprehensive evaluation of child safety, risk of subsequent harm, and family strengths and needs and that does not include a determination as to whether child abuse or neglect occurred.

-(B) The Ohio department of job and family services (ODJFS) issues funding to counties in the process of implementing a change to a differential response system of service delivery to families and children in their communities during state fiscal year (SFY) 2013 only in rounds five to ten of statewide rollout.
+(B) The Ohio department of job and family services (ODJFS) issues funding to counties in the process of implementing a change to a differential response system of service delivery to families and children in their communities through state fiscal year (SFY) 2015 only in rounds seven to ten of statewide rollout.
 A differential response system includes the implementation of an alternative response pathway in addition to the traditional response.
 ODJFS may issue reimbursement up to forty thousand dollars per county to support these differential response implementation efforts.

 (C) These funds consist of one hundred per cent state funds.
 ODJFS will notify counties if additional funding becomes available.

 (D) Differential response activities and amounts are available for reimbursement, up to each county's identified maximum reimbursement amount, when any of the following activities have been completed: